wolfSSL/rustls-wolfcrypt-provider/README.md

 # rustls-wolfcrypt-provider

-Code that lets you use `wolfCrypt` as a crypto provider for `Rustls`.

 Code that lets you use `wolfCrypt` as a crypto provider for `Rustls`, built with `no_std` support as its foundation.
 The `std` library is pulled in only for testing and during the `build.rs` binding generation; the core crypto